The-Lounge/TheLounge/README.md

  ```
  AYS
-├─ (.tmp/) - contains the compiled distribution of our UI app
+├─ .elasticbeanstalk - configuration for Amazon server
 ├─ app/ - holds application code
+│  ├─ (.tmp/) - contains the compiled distribution of our UI app
 │  ├─ api/ - Sails app logic
 │  ├─ assets/ - assets used by Sails (not much will be here)
-│  ├─ (bower_components/) - install directory for bower components
 │  ├─ config/ - Sails configuration
+│  ├─ mocks/ - hardcoded test data
 │  ├─ ng/ - Angular application code
-│  │  ├─ scripts/ - JS that will run in the browser
+│  │  ├─ js/ - JS that will run in the browser
 │  │  ├─ styles/ - CSS/SCSS
 │  │  ├─ views/ - angular templates/views
 │  │  ├─ images/ - image assets